thony-arrieche/registration_form/README.md

 # registration_form
-Registration form using HTML and CSS, and some PHP for the links Used a W3Schools template and added some visual updates, keyboard feautures and modal menus in order to improve it visually and practically
+Registration form using HTML and CSS
+Used a W3Schools template and added some visual updates, keyboard feautures and modal menus in order to improve it visually and practically.
+JS and PHP to process the form, add some functionalities and create a sense of usage.